GangGreenTemperTatum/gcp-log-explorer/metrics/networksecurity/cloudarmorwaf.md

 ```

 - Be as specific as possible to reduce ingestion costs here
+  - Define exactly what you look to monitor/report and alert on
-- - Filter for only specific metrics you want to ingest
+  - Filter for only specific metrics you want to ingest
-- - Where you do want to ingest, be as specific as possible (I.E: filter ipv4/ipv6 ranges, status code ranges) etc.
+  - Where you do want to ingest, be as specific as possible (I.E: filter srcip/dstip ranges, status code ranges) etc.

+## Creating the Metric from the Logging Query

 - Either [creating a Logging Metric with Terraform](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/logging_metric) or from the Log Explorer sub-link.
+- Here is an example using the above logging query in `MQL` syntax

 ```
-LOGGING QUERY INSERT HERE
+METRIC SYNTAX INSERT HERE
 ```

 <SNIP!>

+- GCP supports both [MQL](https://cloud.google.com/monitoring/mql/examples) as well as [PromQL](https://cloud.google.com/monitoring/promql) query language for metrics

+## Creating the Dashboard from the Metric

 - Then in Metrics Explorer or Dashboards or any other system that refers to metrics, you should be able to search by the "name" you get.
 The metrics for log-based metrics aren't instant (they can take awhile to appear and to backfill old data) so turn off the "show only active resources" as needed